vippsas/vipps-solutions/ev-charging/README.md

 </div>
 </details>

-If you are set up in Vipps' systems with the correct MCC (Merchant Category Code) for EV charging (5552), we will automatically send a push notification to the customer with the captured amount.
+If you are set up in our systems with the correct MCC (Merchant Category Code) for EV charging (5552), we will automatically send a push notification to the customer with the captured amount.

 ### Step 6.
 Cancel remaining amount